Ben Gunn (campaigner): Life in prison

 As a juvenile, Gunn spent the first two years of his sentence at a high-security unit home.
 He was then again placed in an adult prison.
 He later said of this change:

 In prison, Gunn earned the nickname "Ben" because he grew a large beard which was said to make him resemble the character Ben Gunn in Robert Louis Stevenson's Treasure Island.

 Gunn's questioning of authority resulted in him being refused parole for more than twenty years past the end of his original tariff.

 He studied for and obtained a BSc (Hons) in political theory and history and an MA (Merit) in peace and reconciliation, and began a PhD in non-violent action in prison.

 He became general secretary of the Association of Prisoners, and joined the campaign to restore prisoners' voting rights.
 He maintained a blog by including his blog posts in letters to his partner, who scanned or typed the material and uploaded it on his behalf.
 In 2011, his blog was nominated for the Orwell Prize.
-While in prison, he also wrote for the Inside Time, a newspaper for prisoners.
+While in prison, he also wrote for Inside Time, a newspaper for prisoners.

-The United Kingdom Secretary of State for Education, Michael Gove MP, asked his cabinet colleague the Secretary of State for Justice, Kenneth Clarke to review the case, saying that:
+The Secretary of State for Education, Michael Gove MP, asked his cabinet colleague the Secretary of State for Justice, Kenneth Clarke to review the case, saying that:

 Lord Ramsbotham, a former Chief Inspector of Prisons, also campaigned for his release.

 In 2007, Gunn was in Shepton Mallet prison, where he met and began an illicit romantic relationship with a female teacher called Alex.
 Once the relationship was discovered, she was banned from visiting the prison.
 They maintained contact using a mobile phone which Gunn hid in his cell.
 He has credited her with changing his attitude to working towards obtaining parole.

 From 2009 to 2012, Gunn was in Sudbury prison, Derbyshire.

 Post-release career

 Gunn was released on licence on 22 August 2012, after 32 years' confinement.
 He resumed his relationship with Alex and they lived together for eight months, but then separated.
 His company, Mokurai Consulting, (named after a Zen monk and meaning "Silent Thunder") now manages his media appearances and provides services related to criminal justice and prison issues.

 Gunn continues to campaign on prisoners' rights, prison reform, and on matters relating to false allegations of child abuse.

-He wrote three opinion pieces for The Guardian.
+He has written a number of opinion pieces for The Guardian.

 Gunn featured in a Channel 5 documentary called Hidden Histories.